hallard/RAK831-Zero/README.md

 ## Detailed Description

-No specific documentation for now, it's just a kind of wiring helper, please see Gateway section on [TTN Wiki][13] and also on [TTN Forums][14] for more information on these gateways.
+No specific documentation for now, it's just a kind of wiring helper, please see Gateway section on [TTN Learn](https://www.thethingsnetwork.org/docs/gateways/) and also on [TTN Forums](https://www.thethingsnetwork.org/forum/t/the-hard-rak831-cafe-part-2/10576/) for more information on these gateways.

 You can power the board with 5V going to Raspberry PI USB power directly, in this case use a descent power supply.
-You can also use "basic" POE with injector and splitter, this is what I do to oustide (I inject 12V) and use the Murata DC/DC Step down to 5V (in this case cut the trace on bottom side of PCB)
+You can also use "basic" POE with injector and splitter, this is what I do to oustide (I inject 12V) and use the Murata DC/DC Step down to 5V (in this case cut the trace on bottom side of PCB that connect Vin to 5V (vout))

 ## Software Installation